Atomics.waitAsync()

 This feature is not Baseline because it does not work in some of the most widely-used browsers.

-The Atomics.waitAsync() static method waits asynchronously on a shared memory location and returns a Promise.
+The Atomics.waitAsync() static method waits asynchronously on a shared memory location and returns an object representing the result of the operation.

 Unlike Atomics.wait(), waitAsync is non-blocking and usable on the main thread.